NightscoutFoundation/xDrip/Documentation/libre-fix-bt-connection-issues.md

   * Enable or disable ```Always discover services```

 # On each try, make sure to:

 * reset your device
 * reboot phone
 * use the latest xDrip app

-# Provide more info so that we can support you
+# Provide more info so that we can support you:

 * solution 1:
   * Enable engineering mode
     * Look here: https://github.com/NightscoutFoundation/xDrip/wiki/Engineering-Mode